TWGuide/client-tweaks/README.md

 Don't forget to re-enable your **Anti-virus software** once you've downloaded and installed these mods, and excluded/whitelisted the turtlewow game folder!

-**Also remember that from now on VanillaFixes.exe should be used to start the game, otherwise all of these tweaks and mods will not be enabled!**
+Also remember that from now on ***VanillaFixes.exe should be used to start the game***, otherwise all of these tweaks and mods will not be enabled!

 -Peachoo/Ieaiaio

 </details>

 <details>

+---

 <summary> Additional Mods </summary>

 As mentioned, there are other mods out there which can be added very easily now that we have VanillaFixes installed.